Young, Famous & African: Reality TV Is Obsessed With The Global Elite (& It’s Getting Weird)

 “

-It’s dystopian, almost, oohing and ahhing over what the one percent does while we literally beg the President for another stimulus check to tide us over in the middle of a pandemic that just won’t end.
+It’s dystopian, almost, oohing and ahhing over what the one percent does.

 INEYE KOMONIBO